subharamkie/mars_rover_kata/README.md

 The starting position of a plateau is always set to [0,0].
 If the rover is at any border of the plateau, it will not move beyond the boundary.

+## Installation

+To install, you can clone the repo and use npm install to install the necessary pacakges, then run npm start

 ## To run the files

 The program can be executed using